Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 ### User Stories
 #### New User Usability Goals
 * As a new user, I want to immediately understand the main purpose of the website
-* As a new user, I want to be able to see what services they offer
+* As a new user, I want to be able to see what products they offer
 * As a new user, I want to be able to easily contact the organisation
+* As a new user, I want to be able to view the social media activity of the organisation
-* As a new user, I want to be able to view the privacy policy
+* As a new user, I want to be able to view the privacy policy of the organisation
 * As a new user, I want to be able to view the terms and conditions of the organisation
 * As a new user, I want to be able to view the Cycle to Work Scheme for the organisation
 * As a new user, I want to be able to view advice on product sizing to suit my needs